 - and disillusionment

 are common themes in the poetry of Sylvia Plath.
 In addition, she also talks about:

 - the attitude of the male sex towards females

 She also writes about modern individualistic problems such as:

-Death is the prominent theme in her work.
-She has felt death closely when she has tried to kill herself in her first attempt in which she could not succeed.
-She knows that it is a universal truth accepted by everyone; therefore, she writes poems while keeping in mind the concept of death.
-She has the ability to express it in shape of words.
-About her experiences of death, a critic writes:-
+Death is one of the major themes in the poetry of Sylvia Plath.
+She felt it closely when she attempted suicide.
+She knows that death is an accepted universal truth; therefore, she conceptualizes it.
+She has the ability to express it in the shape of words.
+About her experiences with death, a critic writes:-

 “Plath saw death as a real path by which she can solve her conflicts and satisfy her wishes and needs… unbearable situation, unsolved troubles and never satisfied ambition [which could not be handled by Sylvia] so dying is an art to get rid of all of that.”